 If you like natural wood grain, then you can’t go wrong with a case from Carved.
 Plain wood starts from $24, but the best Carved cases have beautiful designs inlaid, like the Grand Teton pictured, which costs $39.
 There are also shell inlay designs and prints from some seriously talented artists.
 The shell case itself is flexible, black rubber with ridged sections to aid grip, tactile button covers, and accurate cutouts.

-This classy shell case has a typical dual material construction, with a flexible TPE bumper that absorbs impact shock and a tough, transparent polycarbonate back panel.
-Where it differs from other shell cases is the inclusion of a vegetable tanned Horween leather patch on the back.
-This patch gives the case a nice feel in hand and it should develop its own patina as it ages.
+This classy shell case has a typical dual-material construction, with a flexible TPE bumper that absorbs impact shock and a tough, transparent polycarbonate back panel.
+Where it differs from other shell cases is the inclusion of a vegetable-tanned Horween leather patch on the back.
+This patch gives the case a nice feel in hand and it should develop a patina as it ages.
 You also benefit from drop protection up to 6 feet with this iPhone 8 case.

 Wallet case fans with a love of leather need look no further because the Noreve Tradition B case will tick all of your boxes.
 This well-padded case covers your iPhone 8 from every angle, with a thin, minimal shell to hold it in place and a solid cover with a magnetic stud closure.
 You’ll find a couple of card slots inside along with a larger money pocket.
-The quality is excellent and you can choose from an impressively wide range of different colors and finishes to get the precise look and texture you want.
-It obviously adds some bulk, but there are accurate openings to ensure you can access every function of your iPhone 8 without having to undress it.
+The quality is excellent and you can choose from an impressively wide range of different colors and finishes to get the precise look and texture you want, with prices starting from around $65.
+It does add some bulk, but there are accurate openings to ensure you can access every function of your iPhone 8 without having to undress it.

 If you dislike chunky cases, but don’t want to risk going completely without protection, then this super-svelte case from Caudabe might tempt you.
 It’s only 0.35mm thick, and it sports cutouts for the camera, buttons, and port.
 It’s slightly translucent, with a textured matte finish that’s designed to enhance grip.
 While it should prevent scratches on the back or frame, there’s no lip to safeguard the screen, and we wouldn’t expect much in the way of drop protection from something this thin — it’s really for minimalists.
 It comes in blue, red, black, or a kind of frosted finish.